LonerHermitNEET/Matthew/Matthew.md

 A troll emerged, stopping the adventurers, wishing upon death upon death.

-He was the one whom one of Matthew's followers, Shekinah, met.
+He was the one whom one of Matthew's followers, Shekinah, had met.

 The troll made Matthew pause, but his followers' courage calmed him down.